-Our Western riding and Hunter/English riding Campers with existing riding experience (Novice - advanced) will have a group lessons.
+Our Western riding and Hunter/English riding Campers enjoy with existing riding experience (Novice - advanced) will have a group lessons.

-Campers with minimal to some riding experience (Advanced to confident beginner) will receive a private lesson with one of our instructors.
+At our Campers with minimal to some riding experience (Advanced to confident beginner) will receive a private lesson with one of our instructors.

 Beginners with no previous or only minimal riding experience will start on the lunge line in a saddle with no stirrups to learn balance and correct seat and graduate from that to learning how to ride free in a walk independently.